Merzasphor/MWSE/docs/source/lua/event/projectileExpire.rst

-equip
+projectileExpire
 ========================================================

-The **equip** event fires when an actor is about to equip an item.
-This event allows scripts to block equipping.
+The **projectileExpire** event fires just prior to a fired projectile expiring.

 .. note:: See the `Event Guide`_ for more information on event data, return values, and filters.